Nanobiosensorics/cell-segmentation/README.md

-# Segmentation
+# Cell Segmentation from Microscopic Images
-This project shows different methods of
+Different methods of cell segmentation focused on microscopic images for a laboratory project at BME.